Unity - Create with Code

-Attending less than 75% of the online sessions will result in the deduction of 1 grade point from the final grade.
+Attending more than 75% of the onsite sessions will result in positively to the final grade.

 Engineering and Business

-Course lecturers and Game Lab engineers will be present online every week during the allocated timetable slot.
+Course lecturers will be present online every week during the allocated timetable slot.

 The first 30-60 minutes of each session will be used to: